SCCapstone/Delta/README.md

 `pipenv shell`

-Then, either navigate to the delta directory `cd delta_web/delta` and run:
+Then, navigate to the delta directory `cd delta_web/delta` and run:

 `pipenv run python3 manage.py test`

-Or, from the current directory, type:

-`pipenv run python3 delta_web/delta/manage.py test`

-To run frontend tests cd to the the delta_web directort `cd delta_web` and then run:
+To run frontend tests cd to the the delta_web directort `cd delta_web/delta/frontend` and then run:

-`command to run tests, LOOK THIS UP`
+`npm run coverage`

 To run the suit of behavioral tests...
 MORE TO COME